ELF II: Netronics Video Terminal

 The keyboard could be used alone to generate ASCII parallel codes.
-The video terminal card fit underneath the keyboard in the optional case to form a stand-alone video terminal sending and receiving serial ASCII.
+The video terminal card fits underneath the keyboard in the optional case to form a stand-alone video terminal sending and receiving serial ASCII.
 Either configuration could be interfaced to the ELF II through the Giant Board.
 The terminal kits were also marketed independently of the ELF II.

 The Name

 The ELF part of the name came from an earlier machine called the "COSMAC ELF", published as a construction project in Popular Electronics magazine.
 Improvements on its predecessor included an etched PCB, a hexadecimal keypad instead of toggle switches for program entry, the RCA CDP1861 Pixie-graphics chip, and the 5 slot 86-line bus for expansion cards.